xxxijustwei/ednesdayW/README.md

 # ednesdayW

-A fully customizable headless UI component library for React applications.
+A fully customizable headless UI component library for your project.

 Power by [shadcn/ui](https://ui.shadcn.com/)